|The College Principal:||The Revd Canon Dr Joseph Cassidy|

 SCR members are asked to give College at least one week's advance warning of their intention to attend these extra social events by ringing the Admin Support Office on 334 3337.

 The College dines formally twice a week (meeting at 7.00pm for pre-dinner drinks ('preprands') in the SCR and for dinner at 7.30).
-Due to high demand for places, SCR members may dine at high table a maximum of three times per month (or more frequently when invited by the Principal or Vice-Principal; guest nights are in addition to the three-times per month guideline).
+Due to high demand for places, SCR members may dine at high table a maximum of three times per term (or more frequently when invited by the Principal or Vice-Principal; guest nights are in addition to the three-times per term guideline).
 Bookings for normal sittings of high table should be made by lunchtime of the day in question by ringing 334 3337 or in person via Reception or the College's Conference Office.

 Undress gowns are worn by Senior Common Room members unless meals are immediately preceded by a College congregation (when dress gowns will often be worn).
 Gowns are generally not worn by guests (although graduate members of other colleges or the University are not discouraged from wearing them).